davidgarciag02/Internship-Work-on-BOLD-fMRI-simulations/README.md

 1. Getting the package from Github
 2. Installing Python
-3. Installing Poetry
+3. Installing BOLDswimsuite
-4. Creating the Python Virtual Environment
-5. Starting the Lessons
+4. Starting the Lessons

 ## 1. Getting the package from Github